jonathanclarke/jonathanclarke.ie/README.md

-# blog.beilabs.com
+# jonathanclarke.ie
-Hosts the source code for the jekyll blog Automatically builds the master branch and deploys to our kubernetes cluster when pushed
+Hosts the source code for the domain jonathanclarke.ie Automatically builds the master branch and deploys to our kubernetes cluster when pushed

 ## Docker commands